toodom02/ocamlregextkit/README.md

 This will run a set of test cases, which checks correctness of basic parsing, equivalence, and difference of two regular expressions.

+## Testing

+The `testing` directory contains code to profile and run timing tests for equivalence and minimisation of DFAs.

+Run `make profile` or `make test` to compile and execute the respective function.

 ## Make Targets